THE BROKEN TEAGLASS by Emily Arsenault, Review: Literary mystery

-I love word puzzles, so the premise of this tale, a mystery set in a dictionary publisher’s office ticked all the right boxes.
-But over and above the quirky wordlover factor, I was pleasantly surprised to find The Broken Teaglass was actually grittier than I had expected.
+I love word puzzles, so The Broken Teaglass, a mystery set in a dictionary publisher’s office ticked all the right boxes.
+But over and above the quirky wordlover factor, I was pleasantly surprised to find this novel was actually grittier than I had expected.

 The Broken Teaglass mystery is cleverly constructed.
 Debut author Emily Arsenault has taken care to develop her ensemble cast of characters slowly, creating tension and gradually revealing depth in unexpected places.